 The color gamut was mentioned a few times throughout this article.
 So, I’ve saved this term explanation for the end.

 What Is a Color Gamut?

 In printing space, the color gamut is referred to the number of colors a printer can produce.
-The larger the gamut, the more extensive set of colors a printer can offer.
+The larger the gamut, the more extensive colors a printer can offer.

 To finish off, choose the graphic design printer that will meet your needs so you can create high-quality images that will impress everyone.